 Savant correspondent Wayne Schmidt has just written an inside story about the ‘rescue’ of the film elements for this movie: Rescuing the Runes: The Almost-Lost Original Long Cut of Night of the Demon.

 * There is a book in English on this movie, that I read and liked: Tony Earnshaw’s Beating the Devil: The Making of the Night of the Demon from 2010.
 Thanks to Gary Teetzel for reminding me of it.
 Looking at the prices, you’ll need to make a deal with the Devil to afford a copy.

 (extra) And correspondent Gary Teetzel strikes again, pointing out a definite hommage to Tourneur’s film in the opening scene of this Twilight Zone episode by Harlan Ellison: Crazy as A Soup Sandwich.

-Night of the Demon Region A+B Blu-ray + PAL DVD rates:
+Region A+B Blu-ray + PAL DVD rates:

 Supplements: Two versions, full book by Michael Henry Wilson, Le Versant crépusculaire.

 Deaf and Hearing-impaired Friendly?
 N0; Subtitles: French only